utsav0/daily-dev-tips/src/pages/posts/converting-existing-css-into-tailwind-classes.md

 };
 ```

-In our case, the purple only has one option.
+In our case, purple only has one option.

-Then we can go back to our `aside` element and add the `bg-purple` class to it.
+Then we can go back to our `aside` element and add the `bg-purple` class.

 This will now result in the following: